Speech balloon: Punctuation marks

 One of the universal emblems of the art of comics is the use of a single punctuation mark to depict a character's emotions, much more efficiently than any possible sentence.
-A speech bubble with a single big question mark (?) (often drawn by hand, not counted as part of the lettering) denotes confusion or ignorance.
+A speech bubble with a single big question mark (?, often drawn by hand, not counted as part of the lettering) denotes confusion or ignorance.
 An exclamation mark (!) indicates surprise or terror.
 This device is used much in the European comic tradition, the Belgian artist Hergé's The Adventures of Tintin series being a good example.
 Sometimes, the punctuation marks stand alone above the character's head, with no bubble needed.

 In manga, the ellipsis (i.e. three dots) is also used to express silence in a much more significant way than the mere absence of bubbles.
 This is especially seen when a character is supposed to say something, to indicate a stunned silence, or when a sarcastic comment is expected by the reader.
 The ellipsis, along with the big drop of sweat on the character's temple – usually depicting shame, confusion, or embarrassment caused by other people's actions – is one of the Japanese graphic symbols that have become used by other comics around the world, although they are still rare in Western tradition.
-Japanese even has a sound effect for "deafening silence", (シーン/しいん, shiin).
+Japanese has a sound effect for "deafening silence", (シーン/しいん, shiin).